CtrlMajSup/redmine_merge_issue/README.md

 **Usage**:
 The plugin adds a merge action button on each issue page (for users with appropriate permissions), enabling a straightforward merge process.
 This tool is particularly useful for managing duplicate tickets or consolidating related issues, enhancing data organization and reducing issue clutter within projects.

----

-This plugin is compatible with Redmine versions 4.0.0 and higher.